SEVEN SURVEYS HAVE PLANNED BY GOVERNMENT OF NEPAL IN FY 2076/77

 1. Nepal Living Standard Survey (forth)

-The Nepal Living Standards Survey (NLSS) was designed as a multi-topic survey collecting a comprehensive set of data on different aspects of household welfare (consumption, income, housing, labour markets, education, health etc.).
-These data, together with those collected through future rounds of the survey, will ultimately allow the Government to monitor progress in improving national living standards and to evaluate the impact of various government policies and programs on the living conditions of the population.
-The survey was conducted under the responsibility of the Household Survey Division of the Central Bureau of Statistics (CBS).1 (Ref-MARCH 31, 1997 REVISED: DECEMBER 18, 1998).
-The fourth Survey has planned by the government of Nepal in FY 2076/77
+The Nepal Living Standards Survey (NLSS) was designed as a multi-topic survey to collect comprehensive data on various aspects of household welfare, including consumption, income, housing, labour markets, education, and health.
+Together with data collected in future survey rounds, the findings are intended to help the Government of Nepal monitor progress in improving national living standards and evaluate the impact of government policies and programs on the population’s living conditions.

 2. Nepal Domestic Tourism Survey

-For the first time in its history, the government of Nepal is conducting a survey of domestic tourists.
-This survey will find out a trend of Nepali people’s travel culture and their spending during the trips.
-The National Planning Commission will conduct the survey in coordination with other concerned agencies, according to NPC member Ram Kumar Phuyal.
-He says the Central Bureau of Statistics may be assigned to conduct the survey.
+For the first time in its history, the Government of Nepal is conducting a survey on domestic tourism.
+The survey aims to identify trends in the travel culture of Nepali people and analyze their spending patterns during trips.
+According to National Planning Commission (NPC) member Ram Kumar Phuyal, the survey will be conducted by the NPC in coordination with other concerned agencies.
+He also stated that the Central Bureau of Statistics (CBS) may be assigned to carry out the survey.

 3. Nepal Multiple Indicator Cluster Survey (third)